 The Jane Austen Festival in Louisville is fast approaching!
 Are you looking to amp up your Regency costuming experience?
 Maybe you love the festival, but have never dressed up.
 Maybe you made a dress last year, and are now intrigued by the whole idea and want to know how to make it more authentic.
 Maybe you’ve been inspired by the outfits you’ve seen at the festival, or in photos, but you don’t know where to start.
 Maybe you’re coming for the first time, and just want to jump in headfirst.

 Whichever, if any, of these describes you, I’m here to help!

 On the surface, Regency era clothing seems simple: empire waist dress, hair in bun, bonnet, slippers, done.
 And that’s all fine!
 I’m not here to tell anyone they can’t have fun in the basics.
 Costuming for an event like the Jane Austen Festival is all about finding an outfit that makes you feel comfortable and happy so that you can enjoy yourself!
 But if you’re ready to dig deeper, there’s so much more to Regency fashion than the basic sketch.
-I’m here to guide you through and help you get the most out of the six weeks (yikes!) that we all have left to get ready for the Festival this year!
+I’m here to guide you through and help you get the most out of the time that we all have left to get ready for the Festival this year!